Technical Quality Control

 While technical drivers from international organizations like the American Association of Physicists in Medicine (AAPM) exist, they may not be applicable across the spectrum of practice, are not always updated regularly, and may not have been properly validated.

-In 2010 CPQR, together with the Quality Assurance and Radiation Safety Advisory Committee (QARSAC) of COMP, undertook an extensive review of the outdated CAPCA standards.
-The process resulted in a suite of 14 equipment and technology guidelines, and an overarching technical quality control guideline – together termed the TQC Suite.
+In 2010 CPQR, together with the Quality Assurance and Radiation Safety Advisory Committee (QARSAC) of the Canadian Organization of Medical Physicists (COMP), undertook an extensive review of the outdated CAPCA standards.
+The process resulted in a suite of 17equipment and technology guidelines, and an overarching technical quality control guideline – together termed the TQC Suite.

 The TQC Suite of guidelines provide direction for assuring minimum performance and safety of radiation treatment equipment and technologies in radiation treatment programs in Canada.
 The documents were developed by expert reviewers, and included community feedback through a formal public review process followed by “real-life” field testing and validation.
 A formal review to ensure continuity among the individual guidelines within the suite, and to ensure pan-Canadian relevance, was undertaken by Associate Editors.
 Documents were translated into French to encourage uptake and utilization at all centres within the country.